-CHRISTOPHER V CARANI: What's at stake here is the future of smartphones and the tablet market.

-KAUFMAN: That's intellectual property expert Christopher V. Carani.
+"What's at stake here is the future of smartphones and the tablet market," says intellectual property expert Christopher V. Carani.

-He notes the patents being debated cover both design and how things work, and offers this preview of the task facing the jurors.
-They'll be given a verdict form with about 700 questions and they're supposed to decide if any of about three dozen devices made by Apple or Samsung infringe on patents owned by the other company.
+He notes that the patents being debated cover both design and how things work.
+The jurors will be given a verdict form with about 700 questions, and they're supposed to decide if any of about three-dozen devices made by Apple or Samsung infringe on patents owned by the other company.

-CARANI: For each one they'll have to have an itemized determination regarding infringement, then moving to invalidity, in other words whether or not the patents were valid or invalid.
-And then if there is a finding of liability, they'll have to go to each one of the asserted products and determine what level of damages were incurred.
+"For each one, they'll have to have an itemized determination regarding infringement," Carani says, "then moving to invalidity — in other words, whether or not the patents were valid or invalid.
+And then if there is a finding of liability, they'll have to go to each one of the asserted products and products and determine what level of damages were incurred.

-Apple maintains that if you look at Samsung's tablets and its smart phones, it's clear the South Korean company shamelessly copied Apple's design and some of its technology.
-Apple is seeking billions in damages and wants Samsung, the largest maker of Android phones, to stop selling copycat devices in the U.S.
+Apple maintains that if you look at Samsung's tablets and its smartphones, it's clear the South Korean company shamelessly copied Apples design and some of its technology.
+Apple is seeking billions in damages and wants Samsung — the largest maker of Android phones — to stop selling copycat devices in the U.S.

-But the real impact of this case, one The Wall Street Journal has dubbed the patent trial of the century, goes well beyond these two companies.
-Here's analyst Charles Golvin of Forrester Research.
+But the real impact of this case, one The Wall Street Journal has dubbed the patent trial of the century, could go well beyond these two companies.

-CHARLES GOLVIN: If Apple prevails, then all of these competitors will be sent back to the drawing board to say we have to produce our own innovations, our own ways of doing things, and that will produce more diversity in the market.
+"If Apple prevails, then all of these competitors will be sent back to the drawing board to say, 'We have to produce our own innovations, our own ways of doing things,' and that will produce more diversity in the market," says analyst Charles Golvin of Forrester Research.

-MARK LEMLEY: One of the interesting things about the case has been how much Samsung seems to have been on the defensive.
+"One of the interesting things has been how much Samsung seems to have been on the defensive," he says.

-Earlier this year, jurors took about a week to decide a patent case involving Google and Oracle.
+Earlier this year, jurors took about a week to decide a patent dispute involving Google and Oracle.
 But in another patent dispute, a jury took only about an hour to award Monsanto a billion dollars.